-Jessica is a qualified dance teacher with a Degree in Dance Performance, a Post Graduate Certificate in Dance Education and is a registered teacher (RTS) with the Royal Academy of Dance.
+Jessica is a qualified dance teacher with a Degree in Dance Performance (2001), a Post Graduate Certificate in Dance Education (2010) is a registered teacher (RTS) with the Royal Academy of Dance (2010), a certified Rambert Grades instructor (2023), and holds a certificate in Progressing Ballet Technique (PBT) (2017).
 After college Jessica was a member of the professional contemporary dance company, The Moving Co. where she performed, taught dance and collaborated on original choreographic works.
-Jessica earned a Professional Certificate in Dance from MIAET as one of six initiate dancers with Instinct Dancecorps.
-She is also a Certified Pilates instructor, yoga instructor and in addition to her dance and movement training she has a Bachelor Degree in Nutrition and Food Science.
-She most recently completed a post graduate year in Advanced Dance Performance at Ulster University, Magee and participated in the acclaimed production DUST.
+Jessica earned a Professional Certificate in Dance from MIAET as one of six initiate dancers with Instinct Dancecorps (2004).
+She is also a Certified Pilates instructor (2015), advanced yoga instructor (500 hour TT) (2017 & 2022) and in addition to her dance and movement training she has a Bachelor Degree in Nutrition and Food Science (2010).
+She completed a post graduate year in Advanced Dance Performance at Ulster University, Magee (2017) and performed in the acclaimed production DUST.

 Linda Bennett, ISTD, ABD